 In order to combat the issues we have raised, mental health stigma must be eliminated completely.
 Mental health needs to be spoken about in an inclusive and open manner to counter suicide and mental illness rates, both nationally and globally.
 After these interviews we are positive we can accomplish this.

-If you ever feel like you need to talk to someone about your mental health, Ms Mc-Guiness is always available in her office, Mr Bamber is also available and Mike Yewlett visits the school on Mondays.
-Form teachers are also there to talk to if you need them.
-Helplines: -HSE-1850 241 850 -Pieta House-1800 247 247
+If you ever feel like you need to talk to someone about your mental health, Ms McGuiness is always available in her office, Mr Bamber, our school chaplain (pictured above) is also available and Mike Yewlett visits the school on Mondays.
+Students can speak directly to their form teachers, or any teacher in the school.
+Concerns are brought in a confidential manner to the weekly Pastoral Care meetings.
+Helplines:

+-HSE-1850 241 850 -Pieta House-1800 247 247

+Christmas in SGS

+Just like in previous years, SGS was decorated beautifully, with various christmas trees and other decorations put up in the foyer and hallways.
+TYs took part in a Christmas door decorating competition, which was won by 4B!
+The 17th of December was Christmas Jumper day.
+Students brought in $\in 2$ to raise money for Sligo Social Services, and $\in 1,000$ was raised!
+Merry Christmas everybody!

+STUDENT VOICE

+BLM MOVEMENT

-۲ STUDENT VOICE STUDENT VOICE BLM MOVEMENT We asked students about their views on the protests that were happening across the world during lockdown.
+We asked students about their views on the Black Lives Matter protests that were happening across the world during lockdown.
 We asked students how seeing videos and clips of this movement online made them feel.

-'I found it incredibly sad and disturbing watching what was happening to innocent protesters in America' 'When the video of George Floyd was being shared around, I felt heartbroken for the family and it made me angry that nothing had been done about systematic racism sooner' 'I felt like this issue hit very close to home for a lot of us here' Students were then asked whether they think Ireland has an internalised racist culture.
-'I think Irish people have improved a lot and gotten rid of a lot of the racist culture here, it's definitely not solved or gone, there's still racism and hate in most parts of the world, but being more aware of what we say and how that can offend people is the way forward' 'Ireland is a very diverse place nowadays compared to what it was like years ago.
-Irish people have also experienced prejudice in the past which I think makes this a very close to home topic for people of Irish heritage, but I also believe a lot of people are scared to discuss this kind of topic, being more open about this is the best way to improve our society' Students were then presented with the question, 'If you saw a student from a different heritage or culture experiencing racism, what would you do?'
+${}^{\rm YI}$ found it incredibly sad and disturbing watching what was happening to innocent protesters in America'

+'When the video of George Floyd was being shared around, I felt heartbroken for the family and it made me angry that nothing had been done about systematic racism sooner'

+'I felt like this issue hit very close to home for a lot of us here'

+Students were then asked whether they think Ireland has an internalised racist culture.
+'I think Irish people have improved a lot and done away with a lot of the racist culture here.
+However it's definitely not solved or gone, there's still racism and hate in most parts of the world, but being more aware of what we say and how that can offend people is the way forward'

+'Ireland is a very diverse place nowadays compared to what it was like years ago.
+Irish people have also experienced prejudice in the past which I think brings this topic this a very close to home for people of Irish heritage, however I also believe a lot of people are scared to discuss this kind of topic.
+Being more open about this is the best way to improve our society'

+Students were then presented with the question, 'If you saw a student from a different heritage or culture experiencing racism, what would you do?'
 All of the students agreed that seeing this in our school is a rare occurrence, but can still happen on occasion.
 'I think some people think making fun of someone for their race or culture is funny or just a laugh, but it really isn't, so I would definitely stand up for someone experiencing racism, even if that meant having to tell off one of my close friends.'